-NB This website is now my secondary website, featuring my backlist and a non-literary blog.
+NB This website is now my secondary website.
 For an up-to-date literary site, see eMaker Editions

 I was born in London in 1950 to Irish parents from Co Laois and Co Sligo.
 The north London of the 1950s was an enchanting, if in retrospect dangerous, playground for children, and I frequently escaped the confines of our house off Holloway Road to play in the bomb-sites in Highgate.
 This experience was the germ of my novel The Water Star.